-Note: Reliability retrieved from cited works in the reliability column, represents Cronbach’s .
+Note: Reliability estimates (Cronbach’s ) were retrieved from the sources cited in the reliability column.
 Coefficients in the validity column represents Pearson r.
 Numbers in the validity column in the initial row represent number of items.

 As shown in Table 1, there are different suggestions for the number and content of facets forming each domain.
 Despite these differences, there is still some degree of overlap.
-C. J. Soto and John (2009) inspected the convergences between the NEO-PI-R and the first version of the BFI, suggesting that two constructs per domain were measured at the facet level by both inventories.
+C. J. Soto and John (2009) inspected the convergence between the NEO-PI-R and the first version of the BFI, suggesting that two constructs per domain were measured at the facet level by both inventories.
 The constructs defined by C. J. Soto and John (2009) were: Altruism and Compliance for Agreeableness; Anxiety and Depression for Neuroticism; Order and Self-Discipline for Conscientiousness; Assertiveness and Activity for Extraversion; and Aesthetics and Ideas for Openness.
-The convergence holds for the four instruments listed in Table 1, as these ten constructs are covered within the facets for every instrument.
+This convergence also holds for the four instruments listed in Table 1, as these ten constructs are covered within the facets for every instrument.
 Some of the constructs are explicitly covered at the facet level (e.g. Anxiety); meanwhile others are covered by the four instruments, although sometimes implicitly (e.g. Liveliness in HEXACO resembles the “core” construct Activity, present in all other instruments).
-The reverse is not always true, not every facet within the four instruments is covered by the constructs proposed by C. J. Soto and John (2009).
-As an example we find Self-Consciousness, a Neuroticism facet defined by the NEO-PI-R and the IPIP-NEO-120, which is not tapping either Anxiety or Depression.
-The same authors asserted in a later work (Soto & John, 2016) that the Big Five domains “can be conceptualized and assessed more broadly or more narrowly”, either focusing on central facets or on a set of peripheral facets, depending on the research interest.
+The reverse is not always true, not every facet within the four instruments is covered by the core constructs proposed by C. J. Soto and John (2009).
+As an example, we find Self-Consciousness, a Neuroticism facet defined by the NEO-PI-R and the IPIP-NEO-120, which is neither tapping Anxiety nor Depression.
+The same authors asserted in a later work (Soto & John, 2016) that the Big Five dimensions “can be conceptualized and assessed more broadly or more narrowly”, either focusing on central facets or on a set of peripheral facets, depending on the research interest.
 In this project we aimed for an instrument with a large number of facets in order to have both, the core constructs, but also the more peripheral facets.
 This was done, to cover as much content of each dimension as possible (Ziegler & Bäckström, 2016)

-The layer between domains and facets has also been explored by DeYoung, Quilty, and Peterson (2007).
-Their work has focused on the biological consistency of the NEO-PI-R set of facets, thereby proposing that each domain can first be split into two aspects: Agreeableness would be composed by Compassion and Politeness; Neuroticism by Volatility and Withdrawal; Conscientiousness by Industriousness and Orderliness; Extraversion by Enthusiasm and Assertiveness; and Openness by Intellect and Openness.
+A possible layer between dimensions and facets has been suggested by DeYoung, Quilty, and Peterson (2007).
+Their work focused on the biological consistency of the NEO-PI-R set of facets, thereby proposing that each domain can first be split into two aspects: Agreeableness would be composed by Compassion and Politeness; Neuroticism by Volatility and Withdrawal; Conscientiousness by Industriousness and Orderliness; Extraversion by Enthusiasm and Assertiveness; and Openness by Intellect and Openness.
 Both C. J. Soto and John’s (2009) and DeYoung et al.’s (2007) proposals have many points in common.